 In How To Audition For Commercials Part 1 we talked about how to walk into the audition room like a booking machine.
 Now, I’ll share a few tips for the actual read.
 We’ll discuss memorization, staying positive, and commercial improv.
 Let’s do this!

 SHOULD I MEMORIZE THE SCRIPT?

-Doesn’t hurt!
+It doesn’t hurt!
 However, it’s not uncommon to see the script for the first time when you arrive at the audition.
-But fear not, the script is usually written on a board near the camera – like a cheat sheet.
+Fear not, the script is usually written on a board near the camera – like a cheat sheet.

 If the thought of reading off a board and attempting to look natural is giving you “the sweats,” start by memorizing the following:

 - Your first line.
 Or if it’s especially long, the first few words.

 - Your last line.
 Or the last few words.